rayblake800/Pocket-Home-Bismuth-Vanilla/docs/BuildAndInstall.md

     sudo chmod 600 [path to USB drive]/swapfile sudo mkswap [path to USB drive]/swapfile
     sudo swapon [path to USB drive]/swapfile
-Make sure to disable the swapfile with `sudo swapoff [path to USB drive]/swapfile` if you want to remove the USB drive before you reboot the system.
+Make sure to disable the swapfile with `sudo swapoff [path to USB drive]/swapfile` if you want to remove the USB drive before you shut down the system.

 #### 1. Required Packages